 The Asia Pacific Urban Community Resilience Hub (Asia Pacific Urban Hub) coordinates and connects urban work across the Asia Pacific region, enhancing knowledge sharing and peer-to-peer exchange within and beyond RCRC networks and platforms.
 Through networked engagement, the Urban Hub operationalizes urban evidence-based learning, with a strong orientation toward multi-stakeholder partnerships and innovation, for improved humanitarian assistance and enhanced urban community resilience.

 This Hub provides a space where urban actors can access:

 Share knowledge and experience in urban programming.
 The resource section provides a variety of reports, toolkits, guidelines, and case studies permanently growing.

 Connect with other urban practitioners.
-Through the community groups, you can connect to discuss challenges and opportunities in specific areas of urban work.
+Through the networked learning and engagement, you can connect to discuss challenges, opportunities and good practices in specific areas of urban work.

 Find opportunities for funding.
 The section 'funding opportunities' is frequently updated with new options to fund urban resilience-focused projects.